 - from a third party as part of the legal funding process.

-The personal information you provide to us is voluntary, however if it is not provided we may not be able to assist you with your complaint and your lawyer may be ineligible to receive a grant of funding on your behalf.
+We will only collect your personal information with your consent.
+However, we require certain information to allow us to provide services to you.
+If you decline to provide us with this information, we may not be able to assist you with your complaint and your lawyer may be ineligible to receive a grant of funding on your behalf.

 The types of personal information we collect